 You should also contact Action Fraud and get a copy of your credit file from all three main CRA’s, before alerting them to any suspicious activity.
 You should then add a ‘notice of correction’ password to your credit report, choosing one that nobody else could know or guess.

 If a fraudster applies for credit in your name, lenders should request this password before opening a credit account.

 Avoid expensive credit repair companies

-There are a number of companies who will offer credit repair services.
-Although they’re completely legitimate companies, there’s no need to pay anyone to help improve your credit score.
-This is because there’s no quick-fix when it comes to credit repair.
+A number of companies offer credit repair services.
+Although they are legitimate companies, there’s no need to pay anyone to help improve your credit score.
+This is because there’s no ‘quick fix’ when it comes to credit repair.